 This article on the four pillars of a successful performance management plan was originally published in October 2020 and updated in June 2022 to include new information and updated statistics.It’s never a bad time to learn more about the best methods for managing employee performance.
 In fact, right now is an especially good time to reexamine performance management strategies: 85% of employees say they’d consider quitting if they felt their performance review was unfair.
 With the ongoing Great Resignation, you want to ensure your process is supportive, fair, and motivating.

 So where do you start?
-Begin by understanding the most important components of a performance management plan.
-From setting goals to giving feedback to learning from employee data, you can create a successful performance management plan when you begin with some important foundational elements:
+Begin by understanding the most important pillars of a performance management plan.
+From setting goals to giving feedback to learning from employee data, you can create a successful strategy when you begin with these four pillars of performance management:

 - Built to incorporate company values